jonasbrami/trino/README.md

 #### Arrow Spooling additional Configuration

-- **`protocol.spooling.max-concurrent-arrow-serialization`**: Controls the maximum number of Arrow segments that can be encoded concurrently in a single JVM.
+- **`protocol.spooling.arrow.max-concurrent-serialization`**: Controls the maximum number of Arrow segments that can be encoded concurrently in a single JVM.
 This helps prevent resource exhaustion during heavy concurrent query processing.
 Higher values allow more parallelism but consume more CPU and memory.

 - **`protocol.spooling.arrow.max-allocation`**: Sets the total memory budget for Arrow buffer allocation across all operations.
 This prevents Arrow operations from consuming excessive memory and provides a safety bound for memory usage.
 The allocator will reject new allocations once this limit is reached.